What is ExpressRoute?

 Yes.
 You can have more than one ExpressRoute circuit in your subscription.
-The default limit on the number of dedicated circuits is set to 10.
-You can contact Microsoft Support to increase the limit if needed.
+The default limit is set to 10.
+You can contact Microsoft Support to increase the limit, if needed.

 Can I have ExpressRoute circuits from different service providers?

 Yes.
 You can have ExpressRoute circuits with many service providers.
-Each ExpressRoute circuit will be associated with one service provider only.
+Each ExpressRoute circuit is associated with one service provider only.

 Can I have multiple ExpressRoute circuits in the same location?

 Yes.
 You can have multiple ExpressRoute circuits, with the same or different service providers in the same location.
-However it will not be possible for you to link more than one ExpressRoute circuit to the same Virtual Network from the same location.
+However, you can't link more than one ExpressRoute circuit to the same virtual network from the same location.

 How do I connect my virtual networks to an ExpressRoute circuit

-- You must establish an ExpressRoute circuit and have the service provider enable it.
+- Establish an ExpressRoute circuit and have the service provider enable it.

-- You must link the virtual network to the ExpressRoute circuit.
+- Link the virtual network to the ExpressRoute circuit.

-See ExpressRoute workflows for circuit provisioning and circuit states for more information.
+For more information, see ExpressRoute workflows for circuit provisioning and circuit states.

 Are there connectivity boundaries for my ExpressRoute circuit?

 Yes.
-ExpressRoute partners and locations page provides an overview of the connectivity boundaries for an ExpressRoute circuit.
+The ExpressRoute partners and locations article provides an overview of the connectivity boundaries for an ExpressRoute circuit.
 Connectivity for an ExpressRoute circuit is limited to a single geopolitical region.
 Connectivity can be expanded to cross geopolitical regions by enabling the ExpressRoute premium feature.